 - If it is for a mix of business and private use, only claim the portion that is related to your business (this is called apportioning).

-You can claim a deduction for most expenses you incur to run your business, as long as they directly relate to how you earn assessable income.
-This is true for sole traders, partnerships, and companies – but the generosity of deduction may vary.
+You can claim a deduction for most expenses you incur to run your business if they directly relate to how you earn assessable income.
+This is true for sole traders, partnerships, and companies—but the generosity of deductions will vary.

 Running your business from home